anegg0/gr0wing-hugo/content/posts/2014-10-27-really-happens-close-facebook-account.md

 Facebook had been the online mirror reflecting my hopes, fears and contradictions, a virtual stage where I could rant and brag at will.
 Whatever I said met at worst with no likes, so who cared?
 I enjoyed my friends curating some of the worst content the Internet has to offer.
 In times of unemployment, Facebook even saved me from dying of social inanition.

-So I can&#8217;t really complain about my experience with the most successful social medium, except it&#8217;s such a <span style="text-decoration: underline;">time-thirsty vampire</span>, it&#8217;ll nibble at your schedule minute after minute, spurting notifications all day to make you stare at a &#8220;timeline&#8221; smeared with shitty quotes and unverified scientific studies you don&#8217;t care for anyway.
+So I can&#8217;t really complain about my experience with the most successful social medium, except it&#8217;s such a <span style="text-decoration: underline;">time-thirsty vampire</span>, it&#8217;ll nibble at your schedule minute after minute, spurting notifications all day to make you stare at a "timeline" smeared with shitty quotes and unverified scientific studies you don&#8217;t care for anyway.

 When I realized that social media was enrolling me in the army of living-dead mesmerized by  their smart-phones, I decided I needed to wake up.